urfdvw/Password-Keeper/README.md

 # Password-Keeper
-A password management device based on Pi Pico, CircuitPython and Brython
+Password management device based on CircuitPython and Pi Pico